ghinkle/portsly/README.md

 ## Acknowledgments

+- Uses XcodeGen for project generation
 - Built with Swift and SwiftUI
-- Uses XcodeGen for project generation
-- Icon designed with [Your Icon Tool]